mjhea0/refactoru-teaching/display-and-positioning.md

 ## Absolute

-1. Allows your to place an element *wherever* you want.
+1. Allows you to place an element *wherever* you want.
 1. Removes element from the page flow. (user sparingly!)

 ## Fixed